ohbob/stealth-client-website-qwik/src/content/docs/GetGumpTextLines.md

 layout: blog
 ---

-# {title}

 Retrieve all text lines for the gump with list index *GumpIndex*

 Returns nothing if gump index incorrect (out of gumps list) or char disconnected.

-Method is similar to [GetGumpShortLines](Api/GetGumpShortLines) and [GetGumpButtonsDescription](Api/GetGumpButtonsDescription), but contains info ONLY text lines, no info about gump elements.
+Method is similar to [GetGumpShortLines](../GetGumpShortLines) and [GetGumpButtonsDescription](../GetGumpButtonsDescription), but contains info ONLY text lines, no info about gump elements.

 **Pascal Syntax:**